CaroKershaw/CaroKershaw/README.md

-- 👋 Hi, I’m @CaroKershaw
+- 👋 Hi, I’m Caroline Kershaw
-- 👀 I’m interested in fontend development using DevExtreme
+- 👀 I’m interested in frontend development especially using Angular and Vue.js
-- 🌱 I’m currently learning different types of editing using the DevExtreme DataGrid
+- 🌱 I’m currently learning how to code using Vue.js version 2
 - 💞️ I’m looking to work together with UI/UX specialists to create a unified user experience across all our products